jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_workloadanalysis.md

 For example: Expand the **All Workload** menu to select a specific database.
 The pie represents all database usage of the selected resource.
 The selected segment of the pie shows the proportion of that usage by the selected database.

+## Select a SQL Statement from the All Workload menu
-### Additional - when a Statement is selected from the All Workload menu
+Additional information is available when a SQL Statement is selected from the All Workload menu.

+### Overview
-You can now show the workload for the selected item:
+You can show the workload for the selected item:

 * CPU (ms/s)
 * Duration (ms/s)